Grief is hard.

 Invest in your spiritual life.

-Spiritual direction is $80 per month, with a 3-month commitment as we get started.
+Spiritual direction is $85-$155 per month.
 You are welcome to pay in monthly installments, due as we begin each month together.

 Frequently Asked Questions